sampetchey/intonationladder/README.md

   With a simple visual layout, the complexity of Intonation Ladder lies in its underlying Javascript code.
 The programming logic can be broken into the following steps and functions:

   1. On page load:
-    a.
-Set score and cent level to 0.
+      * Score is set to 0 and cent level to 30.
-    b.
-Flat and Sharp buttons return 'null' as no audio has been played.
+      * Flat and Sharp buttons return 'null' as no audio has yet been played.
-  2. When 'Play' is clicked:
-    a.
-Randomly generate an audio file.
+  2. When 'Play' is clicked, randomly generate an audio file.
-      - The audio file is randomly generated using arrays of the file atributes.
+      * The audio file is randomly generated using arrays of the file atributes.
-      - For example: ```assets/audio/flat_21cent_E5.mp3```
+      * For example: ```assets/audio/flat_21cent_E5.mp3```
-      - The file attributes are Intonation: [sharp, flat], Cent (the game begins with the at 30) and the pitch e.g. 'A4'.
+      * The file attributes are Intonation: [sharp, flat], Cent (the game begins with the at 30) and the pitch e.g. 'A4'.
-      - A pool of 9 pitches were recorded, both sharp and flat, at Cent levels 30-21; 25 at levels 20-11 and 12 at levels 10-1.
+      * A pool of 9 pitches were recorded, both sharp and flat, at Cent levels 30-21; 25 at levels 20-11 and 12 at levels 10-1.
-      - With this information the following arrays were written.
+      * With this information the following arrays were written.
 Using arrays of file information simplifies the code.
-      - Alternatively, 1000 audio files could have been written into the code and it would have got very complicated.
+      * Alternatively, 1000 audio files could have been written into the code and it would have got very complicated.
       ```
       const levelOnePitchPool = ['A4', 'B3', 'C3', 'C5', 'D4', 'E3', 'E5', 'F4', 'G3'];
       const levelTwoPitchPool = ['A2', 'A3', 'B2', 'B4', 'C2', 'C4', 'D2', 'D3', 'D5', 'E2', 'E4', 'F2', 'F3', 'F5', 'G2', 'G4']